Alternate Format for Textbooks

 A new page will pop up, complete this page and fill in the following information.

 - Proof of Purchase (Upload receipts here if available.
 Students can submit this form before buying the book)

 - Select the type of alternative formate (Required.
 A format is not guaranteed)

 - If you would like this textbook in MORE THAN ONE FORMAT (Example: PDF and Audio) click on the "Request this Book in More Than One Format" button

 - There is a "Notes" section for you in case you would like to leave a comment

 - Click the "Submit" button

-- If alternate formats are not available, students may provide the CAS with their purchased textbook.
-CAS will unbound, scan and rebind the student’s book to create an alternate format.
+*If an alternate format is not availible, student may provide CAS with their purchased textbook.
+CAS will unbind, scan and rebind the student's book to create an electronic file as the alternative.
 The Center for Accessibility Services will not cut and scan rented books.
-While this service is at no charge for the student, the textbook will be “altered” and may not be accepted for buy back from bookstores.
+While this service is at no charge to the student, the textbook will be "altered" and may not be accepted for buy back from bookstores.